 The Company also has a Whistle Blower Policy which allows employees to bring to the attention of the Management, promptly and directly, any unethical behaviour, insider trading, leak or suspected leak of unpublished price sensitive information of the Company, suspected fraud or irregularity in the Company practices or any behaviour, which is not in line with the Code of Conduct.
 This policy is widely communicated to all the stakeholders.
-The Company has provided a dedicated e-mail address: sekurit.compliance@saintgobain.com for reporting such grievances.
+The Company has provided a dedicated e-mail address: sekurit.compliance@saint-gobain.com for reporting such grievances.
 The policy also encourages the employees to write directly to the Senior Management and the Compliance Officer.
 Employees may communicate in writing, by e-mail, by speaking over the phone or face-to-face.
 Employees are encouraged to raise any concerns without any fear or threat of being victimised.
 In addition, as per the Saint-Gobain Group's Whistle Blower Policy, all employees may also write directly to the Saint-Gobain Group's Compliance Officer in Paris.

-During the financial year 2019-20, no cases were reported under the Code of Conduct framework.
+During the financial year 2020-21, one case was reported under the Code of Conduct framework, which was investigated and dealt with in accordance with the Code of Conduct procedure.